So Many Decisions to Make

 Listen to advice and accept instruction, that you may gain wisdom in the future.

 After listening to the Word for yourself, listen to godly people around you.
 Who has God placed in your life you can consult?
 Have any of your spiritual friends already walked this path?
-Is there a mature Christian in your family who can advise you?
+Is there a mature believer in your family who can advise you?